Frequently Asked Questions...

 Where are your bees?

-Our bees are locals to the Oxfordshire/Berkshire area, the Chilterns and the Thames Valley- we have hives right in Henley Town centre, some in Wargrave and some on the Henley/Rotherfield border.
+Our bees are locals to the Oxfordshire/Berkshire area, the Chilterns and the Thames Valley- we have hives in Wargrave, Shiplake, Medmenham, Fawley, Wokingham and some on the Henley/Rotherfield border.
 (See Trace your Honey).

 Do you make the Honey yourselves?